 The micro-blogging social media site can overwhelm even the most Internet-savvy individual if you aren’t used to it.
 Whereas Facebook is meant to connect friends, Twitter is a nonstop deluge of idea snippets.
 The trick with Twitter is less about showcasing your talents and experience and more about making sure the right people see your tweets.

 Whether you’re new to Twitter or you’ve had an account for years, you’ll want to start building a useful following.

 - Follow the accounts of the people you want to work for.
 Nearly every publication in existence has a Twitter account, as do all their employees.

 - Create an engaging profile to give the people you follow a reason to follow you back.
-With any social media site, you should have a professional headshot, a complete bio succinctly describing your skillset and areas of expertise, and a link to your portfolio or website.
+Include a professional headshot, a bio succinctly describing your skillset and expertise, and a link to your portfolio or website.

 - Don’t feel constrained by the 140-character limit—look at it as an opportunity to practice conveying ideas clearly with as few words as possible.
 Shorten your links with a service like Bitly to make the best use of your character limit.